J-Tanzanite/Little-Anti-Cheat/README.md

  - Rasi, for French translations.
  - Bottiger, for fixing this plugin not working in CS:GO and general criticisms.
  - MAGNAT2645 for suggesting a cleaner method of handling convar changes.
+ - Larry/LarryBrains for informing me of false Angle-Cheat detections in L4D2.

 ### Current languages supported:
  - Norwegian (By me, the translations could be better).